-Antibiotic prescriptions are common in primary care settings, despite sore throat (ST) being a self-limiting upper respiratory condition mainly of viral origin, that usually resolves on its own1.
+Although most cases of sore throat (ST) are self-limiting viral infections, they are a common cause of healthcare visits within primary care where antibiotic use persists.
 Real-world evidence was used to quantify antibiotic prescriptions to patients with ST and whether prescribing has changed over the period studied.

-The size of antimicrobial resistance (AMR) is significant and one strategy to reduce antibiotic use has been to modify general practice prescribing behaviour2.
-However, despite NICE guidelines discouraging first-line antibiotic treatment for ST3, the number and proportion of antibiotic prescriptions issued when there is a ST diagnosis remains high.
+The size of antimicrobial resistance (AMR) is significant and one strategy to reduce antibiotic use has been to modify general practice prescribing behaviour.
+However, despite NICE guidelines discouraging first-line antibiotic treatment for ST, the number and proportion of antibiotic prescriptions issued when there is a ST diagnosis remains high.